Jeanorochka/AIBip39EntropyPredictor/readme.md

 No real keys or phrases are present.

 ## To make it work:
-Change example phrases and adresses to the one u wanna study around, it defines ethropy/generation
+Change example phrases and adresses to the ones u wanna study around, it defines ethropy/generation Get / have a dataset that looks like one I left in data folder, as an example

 ## coffee tips